Implementing a Hybrid Cloud Infrastructure in Azure: Use Cases and Benefits

 Hybrid Cloud Benefits

 - Flexibility and scalability: the hybrid cloud is the only route to effectively leveraging the best of public and private clouds.
 Enterprises can allocate different environments to different workflows based on load, security, and compliance requirements and effectively leverage an array of different IaaS, PaaS, and SaaS solutions whenever the need arises.
-In fact, name the ability to assemble the “best of breed platforms and service options” as a primary driver behind hybrid cloud adoption.
+In fact, 49% of tech leaders name the ability to assemble the “best of breed platforms and service options” as a primary driver behind hybrid cloud adoption.